-Annual Scientific Meeting of RACS Plastic Surgery Congress (ASPS) NZAPS ASM AHSS ASAPS (Australian) Australasian Cleft Lip and Palate Association Australian Hand Surgery Society Australian & New Zealand Head and Neck Cancer Society Australian & New Zealand Burns Association New Zealand Society for Surgery of the Hand Pacific Island Surgeons Association (PISA) (on application)
+Annual Scientific Meeting of RACS

+Plastic Surgery Congress (ASPS)

+NZAPS ASM

+AHSS

+ASAPS (Australian)

+Australasian Cleft Lip and Palate Association

+Australian Hand Surgery Society

+Australian & New Zealand Head and Neck Cancer Society

+Australian & New Zealand Burns Association

+New Zealand Society for Surgery of the Hand

+Pacific Island Surgeons Association (PISA) (on application)

+ii.
 A maximum of two points are to be awarded for an oral presentation.

-One point is awarded for a PRS paper presented at a New Zealand or Australasian meeting.
+- iii.
+One point is awarded for a PRS paper presented at an Aotearoa New Zealand or Australasian meeting. - iv.
 Presentations at other international scientific meetings may be submitted for consideration.

-NZ PRS Training Conference Presentations
+4.14.4 NZ PRS SET Registrar Conference Presentations

-All Trainees are required to present a research paper annually at the New Zealand PRS SET Conference.
-These presentations will be awarded one point based on the criteria stipulated under Section 4.14 and the following criteria:

-- The paper must be a research presentation; case reports are not eligible for research points. - The presentation must be of a professional standard, and meet the minimum standard set by the Board. - The research must demonstrate comprehensive analysis and firm conclusions.

-The best two papers will be selected to present at the Australasian SET 2-5 Registrars Conference for the Emmett Prize and will be awarded an additional point once they have been presented at the SET 2-5 Conference.
+- i.
+All Trainees are required to present a research paper annually at the Aotearoa New Zealand PRS SET Registrar Conference.
+These presentations will be awarded one point based on the criteria stipulated under Section 4.14 (ii) and the following criteria: - a.
+The paper must be a research presentation; case reports are not eligible for research points. - b.
+The presentation must be of a professional standard, and meet the minimum standard set by the NZBPRS. - c.
+The research must demonstrate comprehensive analysis and firm conclusions. - ii.
+The best two papers will be selected to present at the Australasian SET 2-5 Registrars Conference for the Emmett Prize.
+An additional point will be awarded once they have been presented at the SET 2-5 Conference.
 Presentations are seven minutes in length with two minutes for questions.

-Poster Presentations
+4.14.5 Poster Presentations

-A poster presentation accepted at the following scientific meetings may be considered for the allocation of research points:
+- i.A poster presentation accepted at the scientific meetings listed below may be considered for the allocation of research points. - ii.A maximum of one point will be awarded to a poster presentation. - iii.Posters accepted at other international scientific meetings may be submitted for assessment

-Accepted International/National Conferences Annual Scientific Meeting of RACS Plastic Surgery Congress (ASPS) NZAPS ASM AHSS ASAPS (Australian) Australasian Cleft Lip and Palate Association Australian Hand Surgery Society Australian & New Zealand Head and Neck Cancer Society Australian & New Zealand Burns Association, New Zealand Society for Surgery of the Hand Pacific Island Surgeons Association (PISA) (on application)

-A maximum of one point will be awarded to a poster presentation.

-Posters accepted at other international scientific meetings may be submitted for assessment.
+Accepted International/National Conferences

+Annual Scientific Meeting of RACS

+Plastic Surgery Congress (ASPS)

+NZAPS ASM

+AHSS

+ASAPS (Australian)

+Australasian Cleft Lip and Palate Association

+Australian Hand Surgery Society

+Australian & New Zealand Head and Neck Cancer Society

+Australian & New Zealand Burns Association,

+New Zealand Society for Surgery of the Hand

+Pacific Island Surgeons Association (PISA) (on application)

-4.14.4 Literature Review
+4.14.6 Literature Review

-A literature review is designed to find out what is already known about a topic, to identify main themes and trends, to identify gaps in current research, and to compare, contrast and critique various perspectives on the topic.

-To gain a research point, a good literature review needs to offer assessment of various findings based on the above definition, and to demonstrate a critical approach to the material reviewed.

-In order to be eligible for one research point, the literature review must meet the following conditions:

-An overview of the scientific literature pertaining to a specific problem, consisting of:

-- 1. A thorough, defined literature search

-- 2. A critical appraisal of the individual studies identified

-- 3. A summary of these studies
+- i.
+A literature review is designed to find out what is already known about a topic, to identify main themes and trends, to identify gaps in current research, and to compare, contrast and critique various perspectives on the topic. - ii.
+To gain a research point, a good literature review needs to offer assessment of various findings based on the above definition, and to demonstrate a critical approach to the material reviewed. - iii.
+In order to be eligible for one research point, the literature review must meet the following conditions: - iv.
+An overview of the scientific literature pertaining to a specific problem, consisting of: - A thorough, defined literature search - A critical appraisal of the individual studies identified - A summary of these studies

-4.14.5 CLEAR Course
+4.14.7 CLEAR Course